aollin/racechrono-ble-diy-device/README.md

 ### INDICATE operation

 The DIY device configures the Monitor API by INDICATING the following.
+Notice, your device should start INDICATING only after the app has connected and registered for the INDICATE messages for this characeristic.

 byte index | description
 ----------- | ----------------------------------